Skip to main content

 Warranty

-The Waterdrop X12-Pro has a two-year limited warranty covering defects in materials and workmanship.
+The Waterdrop X12-Pro comes with a two-year limited warranty that covers defects in materials and workmanship.

 Should you buy the Waterdrop X12-Pro Reverse Osmosis System